lbl59/WaterPaths-doc/docs/source/SystemComponents/Bonds/Base/index.rst

-Problem Module
+Bonds Module
 ==============

-The `SystemComponents` module contains classes and functions related defining the components of the water system.
+The `Bonds` module contains classes and functions related defining the financing mechanisms of the water system.
 The module is divided into submodules, each of which contains classes and functions related to a specific component of the water system.
-This module also

 Contents
 --------